 Optimize Your Website

 A website is a must not only for tax businesses but for all small companies.
 Create a website that’s responsive, user-friendly and easy on the eyes.
-Making your site mobile-friendly is essential, too, considering about 50% of website visitors use a cellphone or tablet to do research.
+Making your site mobile-friendly is essential, too, since most people visit websites on the phone or tablet.

 Aside from design, you’ll want to make sure you’re creating relevant, SEO-friendly content (content that is search engine-friendly) and track your website’s performance.
 All of this may require outside help from an experienced digital marketing agency, but it’ll be well worth the investment in the end.